 \section{Primal-dual proximal algorithm}

-Proximal algorithms are derived from two main frameworks that are forward-backward scheme and Douglas-Rachford iterations (both being deduced from Krasnoselskii-Mann scheme) \cite{BauschkeCombettes2011}.
-FISTA can be presented as an accelerated version of forward-backward iterations \cite{Beck_A_2009_j-siam-is_fast_istalip,Chambolle_A_2015_jota_con_ifa} while ADMM can be viewed as a Douglas-Rachford in the dual \cite{Setzer_S_2009_ssvm_spl_bad}.
+Proximal algorithms are derived from two main frameworks that are the forward-backward scheme and the Douglas-Rachford iterations (both being deduced from the Krasnoselskii-Mann scheme) \cite{BauschkeCombettes2011}.
+FISTA can be presented as an accelerated version of forward-backward iterations \cite{Beck_A_2009_j-siam-is_fast_istalip,Chambolle_A_2015_jota_con_ifa} while ADMM can be viewed as a {Douglas-Rachford procedure} in the dual \cite{Setzer_S_2009_ssvm_spl_bad}.
 In the literature dedicated to sparse regression the most encountered algorithm is FISTA when dealing with a sum of two convex functions where one is differentiable with a Lipschitz gradient.
-When the criterion involves more than two functions, typically additional constraint such as the constraint $S$ defined previously, most of the works derive an ADMM procedure or compute the proximity operator by mean of inner iterations which is known to often lead to an approximate solution even if global convergence can be obtained in specific cases \cite{Chaux_C_2009_siims_Nested_iafccirp}.
-Another class of algorithmic procedures allowing to minimize a criterion with more that two functions, possibly including a differentiable function with a Lipschitz gradient, is the class of primal-dual proximal approaches~\cite{Chambolle2011a,Komodakis_N_2015,Condat_L_2012,Vu2013}.
+When the criterion involves more than two functions, typically an additional constraint such as the constraint $S$ defined previously, is added and most of the works derive an ADMM procedure or compute the proximity operator by means of inner iterations which is often known to leading to an approximate solution even if global convergence can be obtained in specific cases \cite{Chaux_C_2009_siims_Nested_iafccirp}.
+Another class of algorithmic procedures allowing to minimize a criterion with more than two functions, possibly including a differentiable function with a Lipschitz gradient, is the class of primal-dual proximal approaches~\cite{Chambolle2011a,Komodakis_N_2015,Condat_L_2012,Vu2013}.

 Several primal-dual proximal schemes have been derived but one of the most popular is based on forward-backward iterations \cite{Condat_L_2012,Vu2013} in order to estimate